dalethealphamale/basekovball/README.md

 As inputs the program requires:

-  (1) A .csv (comma separated value) file of career total statistics for a team 9 players, located in the current working
+  (1) A .csv (comma separated value) file of career total statistics for a team of 9 players, located in the current working
       directory, and formatted as follows:

       order | player_name | position | homeruns | triples | doubles | singles | walks | outs | plate_appearances